jonlpersson/ed-latimore/site/_posts/2020-04-04-6-signs-of-mental-and-emotional-maturity.md

 This level of maturity will always make you a valuable person and put you in [a position to lead](/leadership-philosophy/).
 The world is sorely lacking when it comes to finding people who are willing to lead from the front and never pass off blame to those in the back.
 We demand maturity from our leaders for this very reason.

 Immature leaders only take responsibility when things go well and shift the blame when they don't.
-The mature leader gives credit to everyone else when things go well and shoulders the blame if it all goes to hell.
+The mature leader gives credit to everyone else when things go well and shoulder the blame if it all goes to hell.

-### You can admit when you're wrong and you don't need to rub it in when you're right
+## You can admit when you're wrong and you don't need to rub it in when you're right

 People are not infallible.
 No one is always right or wrong.
 Making mistakes is inevitable, but learning from them is a choice.